More change ahead for New York’s shrinking garment district

 A group of manufacturers, landlords, designers and politicians has a plan to preserve a remnant of the garment industry in a neighborhood where about 5,000 people are still employed in workshops mostly serving higher-end designers, while doing away with zoning rules that critics said put onerous restrictions on prime real estate.

 City Hall wants to preserve at least 300,000 square feet for garment manufacturing, but allow real estate developers to bring in more 21st century businesses.
-That’s millions of fewer square feet than factories occupied in the industry’s glory days from the 1920s to the 1960s.
+Property owners have already pledged to fill 300,000 square feet with apparel manufacturing, and the city is seeking to add more.
+For now, that’s millions of fewer square feet than factories occupied in the industry’s glory days from the 1920s to the 1960s.

 The plan, if approved by the City Council, would lift 1987 zoning that reserved about 4 million square feet of space in the garment district’s high-rises for apparel-production businesses.
 Today’s garment workshops occupy only an estimated 700,000 square feet, according to the city’s Economic Development Corp.